Learn How EMTs & Paramedics Identify, Treat, and Care for Patients who Suffer a Stroke

 A cryptogenic stroke is a stroke without an obvious explanation.
 The term cryptogenic means “of unknown origin.”
 Approximately 30% to 40% of ischemic strokes are cryptogenic.

-What Is Ischemic Stroke?
+What is an Ischemic Stroke?

 In an ischemic stroke, the blood supply to part of the brain is decreased, leading to dysfunction of the brain tissue in that area.
 There are four possible causes: